jovezhong/real-time-milvus/README.md

 ## Set Up Kafka and Zilliz

-In [the original Bytewax demo app](https://github.com/bytewax/real-time-milvus/), Milvus Lite is used to run Milvus easily in Python application.
+In [the original Bytewax demo app](https://github.com/bytewax/real-time-milvus/), Milvus Lite is used to run Milvus easily in Python applications.
 While in this example, we are integrating with the managed Milvus in the cloud, i.e. Zilliz Cloud.

 Timeplus Proton will write transformed data to Kafka topics.
 Then the data is forwarded to Zilliz Cloud via https://github.com/zilliztech/kafka-connect-milvus